 What we heard?

 This spring we introduced the project to community members and gathered feedback on priorities for transit service.
 We conducted a second round of engagement this summer to gather input on station locations.

-- Interest in more bus service throughout the day, into the evening, and on weekends
+- Interest in more bus service throughout the day, into the evening, and on weekends.

-- Provide a range of transit options including RapidRide and more flexible options that meet the needs of the communities served
+- Provide a range of transit options including RapidRide and more flexible options that meet the needs of the communities served.

-- Serve community amenities and services such as shopping centers, transit centers, medical centers, schools, and residential areas
+- Serve community amenities and services such as shopping centers, transit centers, medical centers, schools, and residential areas.

 Why upgrade to RapidRide?